Cystic fibrosis physiotherapy

-What different types of airway clearance are there?
+What different types of airway clearance techniques are there?

-Your specialist CF physiotherapy will work with you to find the technique, or mix of techniques, that work best for you.
+Your CF physiotherapist will work with you to find the technique, or mix of techniques, that work best for you.
 It is important that you are happy with the technique you're using, as physiotherapy is done daily.

 Some airway techniques don't need equipment and focus on breathing exercises to clear mucus.
-These includes:
+These include:

 Other techniques use a device to help to clear mucus.
-Some use positive pressure to hold open the airways and some also create vibrations within the airways.
+Some use positive pressure to help open up your airways and some also create vibrations within the airways.
 This helps to move mucus higher up in your airway, where it easier to huff and cough out.
 These techniques include:

-- Positive Expiratory Pressure (PEP) – breathing out through a mask or mouthpiece against a resistance to build up pressure behind mucus to move it.
+- Positive Expiratory Pressure (PEP), where you breathe out through a mask or mouthpiece against a resistance to build up pressure behind mucus to move it.
 There are several different PEP devices.
 Your CF physiotherapist will check your PEP device regularly, as the resistance setting may need to be changed.
 Find out more about how to use a PEP mask.

 - Oscillating Positive Expiratory Pressure e.g. Flutter®, Acapella® (see our Acapella choice leaflet), where you breathe out against a resistance to create PEP and also vibrate your airways to move mucus.

-- High Frequency Chest Wall Oscillation (HFCWO) – an electric air pulse generator that connects to an inflatable jacket (vest) to vibrate the chest.
-Read a statement by the Association of Chartered Physiotherapists in Cystic Fibrosis, regarding the current evidence behind the vest.
+- High Frequency Chest Wall Oscillation (HFCWO), which is an electric air pulse generator that connects to an inflatable jacket (vest) to vibrate the chest.
+Here is a statement by the Association of Chartered Physiotherapists in Cystic Fibrosis regarding the current evidence behind the vest.

-Discuss any new airway clearance techniques that you would like to try with your CF physiotherapist (there are also other devices not mentioned above).
-They will discuss whether there is good research for the device and whether there are any positives and/or negatives to consider.
-It is also important to know that airway clearance devices are included in the funding that CF centres get, and if your CF physiotherapist has recommended that you try a particular device, then this should be provided for you.
+It's also important to know that airway clearance devices are included in the funding that CF centres get and if your CF physiotherapist has recommended that you try a particular device, then this should be provided for you.